writethedocs/www/docs/conf/australia/2021/news/cfp-open.rst

 Tickets
 -------

 Tickets are now on sale!
 Take a look at the new prices for the online conference on our `Tickets <https://www.writethedocs.org/conf/australia/{{year}}/tickets/>`_ page.
+We have made it even more affordable for students and unemployed documentarians to be a part of this conference this year.

 Opportunity Grants
 -------------------